 - The user is asked to complete an MFA challenge.

 - The user sets up MFA with Company A and chooses their MFA option.
 The user is allowed access to the application.

 Microsoft Entra multifactor authentication is done at resource tenancy to ensure predictability.
 When the guest user signs in, they'll see the resource tenant sign-in page displayed in the background, and their own home tenant sign-in page and company logo in the foreground.

 - Test the sign-in experience before MFA setup.

 - Create a Conditional Access policy that requires MFA for access to a cloud app in your environment.
-In this tutorial, we’ll use the Microsoft Azure Management app to illustrate the process.
+In this tutorial, we’ll use the Windows Azure Service Management API app to illustrate the process.

 - Use the What If tool to simulate MFA sign-in.

 - Clean up the test user and policy.

 If you don’t have an Azure subscription, create a free account before you begin.